Where to go pumpkin picking in Oxfordshire in 2025

 Pick your own Pumpkins at Millets Farm

-Pumpkin Picking at Rectory Farm
+The Pumpkin Picking Patch at Rectory Farm

-Pumpkin Picking at Hadsham Farm
+Pumpkin Festival 2025 at Hadsham Farm

 Pumpkin picking just beyond Oxfordshire